-There are more than 60 sports activities on offer for students to participate in during their free time.
-These activities are non credit-bearing and do not appear on students' timetables.
+You can also choose from the numerous activities on offer to do sport during your free time.
+These activities are non credit-bearing and will not be assessed.

 Disabled Students

 Disabled students can take part in group classes and/or schedule individual sessions to participate in sporting activity as part of the Parcours Personnalisé d'Éducation Physique et Sportive programme (PPEPS).